amirgamil/Python-Interview-Tricks/README.md

 The most common types of questions you'll find involving strings will be on sliding windows, palindromes, and anagrams.
 A quick and dirty optimization for some of these questions is to notice whether **there are a limited number of characters as input**.
 If for example, all characters are lowecase, you can easily get O(1) space by having a size 26 array (for every character) rather than storing elements in a hashmap, which we're moving onto next.

 ### Dictionaries and Sets
 Dictionaries in Python serve the purpose of hashmaps.
 They come in two forms: dictionaries and sets.
-Dictionaries store key-vale pair s and sets are a collection of unordered elements (where you don't necessarily have keys or need keys).
+Dictionaries store key-vale pais and sets are a collection of unordered elements (where you don't necessarily have keys or need keys).

 Defining a dictionary in Python is straightforward and most of us know how to do it.
 But there are some fancy tricks.
 The first is using a defaultdict.
 A defaultdict is a Python dictionary which handles keys that have not been already defined.
 ```python